11 Time Management Tips that Can Help You Right Away

 Oh another one of those counterintuitive tips, huh?
 Breaks help you re-focus, avoid mental fatigue and strengthen motivation.
 Taking good breaks–like walks or doodling, compared to social media–renew and restore your energy.
 After that you’ll be able to stay focused and get more deep work done.

 Don’t wait for hell or high water to ask for help.
 It doesn’t make sense.
 On a collaborative team, you should have the freedom to say when you’re overwhelmed or need more direction.
 It’s good to be independent, but if you’ve exhausted your immediate resources, then ask for help.
 This could save you time, instead of spending hours searching for something that your colleague already knows about.

 No one likes to look like they’re lazy, but if you have legitimately tried, then there’s no shame in asking for more direction.

 You are trying to maximize not only your time but also your team’s time.
 It shouldn’t be viewed as an annoyance for your team member to help, especially if they’ll be the one cleaning up the mess later on.

 Okay, if my Marie Kondo metaphor hasn’t worked for you yet, now you can really put it into practice.
 It’s time to thank those conference keychains for the joy you had back in Orlando last spring.
 But it’s time to let it go.
 Those old brochures?
 Thank you for the lack of leads you brought (no joy there!) so in the trash it goes.
 Desk organization is important.

 The restriction on stuff actually brings more clarity and creativity.
 You’ll free your mind from distractions and can focus your time on the tasks at hand.

-10. Block off time on your calendar.
+10. Block off time on your calendar for important tasks